 So, how do we build the links?

-Marketeers for years have been involved in a number of ‘quick win’ schemes such as paying for blog posts, and bulk buying links, but Google has time and time again said this is a no go, and even has a platform for reporting spam links on its blog!
+Marketers for years have been involved in a number of ‘quick win’ schemes such as paying for blog posts, and bulk buying links, but Google has time and time again said this is a no-go, and even has a platform for reporting spam links on its blog!

 How we use automation tools to build links.

 We want to share with you 2 methods we use to build links for our clients.
 Over the years these have helped us secure high-quality backlinks in publications ranging from small personal blogs to national newspapers.

 This method of link building outreaches high-quality and relevant content to our network.

 If, for example, you have a client within the travel industry, a relevant topic for right now could be something along the lines of:

 ‘Which countries will you be able to visit in the next 6 months?’

 After you create your piece of high-quality content, you can then take your outreach campaign to Dux-Soup.
 The process will work as follows:

 Run an exact match search on Dux-Soup by using a term such as ‘travel journalist’.